-We have worked in partnership with the Barnsley Clinical Commissioning Group to develop a healthcare briefing note which sets out the current provision in Hoyland and a commitment to engage with local GP practices to plan and respond to growth.
+We have worked in partnership with the NHS South Yorkshire Integrated Care Board to develop a healthcare briefing note which sets out the current provision in Hoyland and a commitment to engage with local GP practices to plan and respond to growth.
 This may include workforce recruitment or upskilling the existing workforce.

 The proposed masterplan framework will support broadband infrastructure from a range of providers to give people choice and avoid the monopolisation of the area by one provider.